AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 [151], [155], [60], we will outline only basic ideas here.
 Geometry (Greek. geos

-= terrestrial, terrestrial, metria
+= earthly, terrestrial, metria

-= measurement - originally ie "surveying") formed as science of measurement
+= measurement - originally ie "surveying",

 (comparison) bodies - their length, shape, angle, area,

-volume, distance and the like. *).
+volume, distance and the like *).
 The "scene" in which

 such measurements are made is space and we declare some common